themeum/tutor/readme.txt

   * Gutenberg compatible
   * Content Security

+= Tutor LMS applications =

+Tutor LMS can be used by anyone looking to create a full-fledged learning management system.
+Some of the great applications of Tutor LMS include the following.

+  * Blended learning
+  * Community education
+  * Online classroom
+  * Training courses
+  * Professional continuing education

+These are just a few possibilities that Tutor LMS opens up for its users.
+There’s a whole new world of intuitive learning that’s yet to discover using this online course plugin.

 = Intuitive Course Builder =
 Create courses with their details like videos, attachments, excerpt, additional data, benefit of the course, requirement, topic, summary, announcement, and video banners.
 Have lessons under course and attach video and other attachments to each lesson.
 Tutor, the advanced WordPress LMS plugin lets you present courses on an intuitive user interface with all required options to offer a top-notch learning system.